 I would appreciate anyone’s help in order to spread this story on the internet.
 I would also appreciate anyone’s help or guidance in order to recover the damages from Tire Kingdom.
 I would also like to participate in any class action lawsuit against Tire Kingdom.

-Review about: Tire Kingdom Oil Change.
+Product or Service Mentioned: Tire Kingdom Oil Change.

 Monetary Loss: $1533.